abhisakh/ResearchLLM_MultiAgent_LangGraph_RagGraph/README.md

 This project uses a two-stage Retrieval-Augmented Generation (RAG) pipeline designed to be model-agnostic, scalable, and robust to heterogeneous data sources.
 The pipeline consists of:
-- RetrievalAgent – document downloading, text extraction, and semantic chunking
+- 📥 **RetrievalAgent** – document downloading, text extraction, and semantic chunking The bridge between metadata and full text.
+  - **PDF Worker:** Identifies pdf_url or PubMed links to download full papers.
+  - **Semantic Chunking:** Breaks text into overlapping segments, ensuring that a paragraph describing a "Synthesis Method" isn't cut in half.
+  -
-- RAGAgent – vector search, **contextual expansion**, filtering, and final context assembly
+- 🔎 **RAGAgent**(The filter) – vector search, **contextual expansion**, filtering, and final context assembly
+  - **Vector DB:** Uses FAISS to index all chunks.
+  - **Neighbor Expansion:** A standout feature.
+When a relevant chunk is found, the agent retrieves the chunk immediately before and after   it to provide the LLM with the full surrounding context.
+  - **Keyword Gating:** Filters out academic boilerplate (e.g., "References", "Conflict of Interest") to save token space.

-### 🔹 RetrievalAgent
+### 📥 RetrievalAgent
 **Purpose**
 The RetrievalAgent is responsible for converting raw tool outputs (PDFs, abstracts, snippets) into structured, semantically meaningful text chunks suitable for vector-based retrieval.